ugrewer/APSIM_RotationTraining/docs/index.rst

 .. note::

    This page is still under development.
-Please do not use for actual training purposes prior to its actual release.
+Please do not use for actual training purposes prior to its final release.

 .. include:: ../README.rst